user8595/blog/content/posts/blockbench.md

 draft: false
 title: Using Blockbench
 tags: ["3D Modelling"]
-summary: " My experience with learning 3D Modelling for the first time with Blockbench."
+summary: "My experience with learning 3D Modelling for the first time with Blockbench."
 ---

 Since i dont have the amount of free time to learn, or possibly have the capabilities to just learn blender itself, i decided to give [Blockbench](https://web.blockbench.net/) a try.